-When you use Socedo to set up an automated DM campaign, it is possible for you to receive negative responses.
+When you send Direct Messages as part of your social media marketing strategy, it is possible for you to receive negative responses.
 Even when you put a ton of thought into planning a social media campaign, you can’t always avoid criticism and negativity.

 In my time as Socedo’s social media manager, I’ve seen all kinds of negative comments.
 Before you can respond to a negative comment, it’s important to separate each one into the category it belongs to.